-- will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their social worker. - will ensure that all staff sign to say they have read, understood, and agree to work within the school's child protection policy, behaviour policy, staff Code of conduct and KCSiE 2023 and ensure that the policies are used appropriately. - will organise child protection and safeguarding induction, regularly updated training, and provide a minimum of annual updates on (including online safety) for all school staff, keep a record of attendance and address any absences. - will contribute to and provide, with the Headteacher and Chair of Governors, the "Audit of Statutory Duties and Associated Responsibilities" (S175/157 audit) to be submitted annually to the TSCP. - understands locally agreed processes for providing early help assessments and intervention and will support members of staff where Early Help is appropriate, or completion of the exploitation tool is necessary; and - will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead, and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.

-8.20 The Deputy Designated Safeguarding Lead(s) (DDSLs):

-is/ are trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
-In the event of the long-term absence of the DSL the deputy will assume all the functions above.

-8.21 All School Staff:
+- will liaise with the LA, its safeguarding partners and work with other agencies and professionals in line with Working Together to Safeguard Children 2023. - has a working knowledge of TSCP procedures. - will ensure that either they, or another staff member, attend case conferences, core groups, or other multi-agency planning meetings; contribute to assessments, and provide a report where required which has been shared with the parents/carers. - will ensure that if a pupil has a child protection plan and is absent in the educational setting without explanation for two days their social worker will be alerted to the fact. - will ensure that all staff sign to say they have read, understood, and agree to work within the school's child protection policy, behaviour policy, staff Code of conduct and KCSiE 2024 and ensure that the policies are used appropriately. - will organise child protection and safeguarding induction, regularly updated training, and provide a minimum of annual updates on (including online safety) for all school staff, keep a record of attendance and address any absences. - will contribute to and provide, with the Headteacher and Chair of Governors, the "Audit of Statutory Duties and Associated Responsibilities" (S175/157 audit) to be submitted annually to the TSCP. - understands locally agreed processes for providing early help assessments and intervention and will support members of staff where Early Help is appropriate, or completion of the exploitation tool is necessary; and - will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead, and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse. - 8.20 The Deputy Designated Safeguarding Lead(s) (DDSLs): - are trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+In the event of the long-term absence of the DSL the deputy will assume all the functions above. - 8.21 All School Staff: